-When you visit the Pre-op Clinic, you will:
+At the pre-operative visit (Pre-Admission Clinic) you will:

-- Have blood tests - Have an ECG (electrocardiogram), if you are over the age of 50 - Meet with a nurse who will explain how to get ready for surgery and what to expect while you are in the hospital - Meet with a doctor who will review your medication and ask you questions about your health.
+- Have blood tests. - Have an ECG (electrocardiogram), if you are over the age of 50. - Meet with a nurse who will explain how to get ready for surgery and what to expect while you are in the hospital. - Maybe meet with a doctor, if necessary, who will review your medication and ask you questions about your health.
 If you have medical problems, you may be referred to another doctor (a specialist) before surgery.

 You may need to stop taking some medicines and herbal products before surgery.
-The Pre-op Clinic doctor will explain which medicines you should stop and which ones you should keep taking.
+The clinic doctor or nurse will explain which medicines you should stop and which ones you should keep taking.